envoyproxy/gateway/site/content/en/contributions/design/backend.md

   As such, all `BackendAdresses` are treated as equivalent endpoints with identical weights, TLS settings, etc.
 * Gateway-API and Envoy Gateway policies that attach to Services ([BackendTLSPolicy][], [BackendLBPolicy][]) MUST support attachment to the `Backend` resource in Envoy Gateway.
-* Policy attachment to a named section of the `Backend` resource (the `backendAddress.name` field) is not supported at this time.
+* Policy attachment to a named section of the `Backend` resource is not supported at this time.
 Currently, `BackendObjectReference` can only select ports, and not generic section names.
 Hence, a named section of `Backend` cannot be referenced by routes, and so attachment of policies to named sections will create translation ambiguity.
   Users that wish to attach policies to some of the `BackendAddresses` in a `Backend` resource can use multiple `Backend` resources and pluralized `BackendRefs` instead.
 * The `Backend` API SHOULD support other Gateway-API backend features, such as [Backend Protocol Selection][].
   Translation of explicit upstream application protocol setting MUST be consistent with the existing implementation for `Service` resources.